faanross/faanross.github.io/content/about.md

 author = "faan ross"
 +++

-**this site contains original content related to threat hunting + memory forensics.**
+**this site contains original content related to threat hunting, active defense, and deception.**

 but since you clicked on ***about*** i'm gonna assume you also want to learn a bit about me, faan ross.